The Cashell family (that descends from Rowan and Blennerhassett)

 - Links to both Co.Kerry and Co.Tipperary:

-Reasons why this might not be our family:
+Reasons against this family:

 - There is no evidence connecting this family to George Cashel.